What is Pink Friday, and how can it jump-start holiday sales?

 Here’s where scarcity marketing with flash sales and limited-time offers hits the mark and motivates.
 Take the example from Sole Sisters.

-- Uses large and bold typography to capture attention; it screams, “You don’t want to miss out on this!”
+- Leans on bold typography, which screams, “You don’t want to miss out on this!”

 - Strays from the standard scarcity tactics by offering multiple first-come, first-served chances at saving money